The Rett clinic is a specialist outpatient clinic for children with Rett syndrome.

 The Rett clinic is a 'multidisciplinary' clinic, which means there will be a neurodisability consultant, occupational therapist, physiotherapist and speech and language therapist present.
 They will ask you questions and will help to assess your child.

 There will also be a representative from the charity Rett UK present to help support you and provide any further information required.

 The appointments are individual and led by the main issues raised by you, the parents.

 We are a teaching hospital, so often have students or visitors with us who observe appointments.
 They may want to observe yours.
 If you’re not happy with this please say so.

 After your appointment

 We will send out a report written by the whole team summarising our findings and recommendations made during your appointment.

 This will be sent to the referrer, your GP and yourselves, along with any professionals involved with your child’s care that you wish to receive a copy.

-Rett UK – a national charity seeking to make a difference for people living with Rett syndrome.
+Rett UK charity website – a national charity seeking to make a difference for people living with Rett syndrome.